femhub/hermes-module-basic/README.rst

 This is a simple generic module for a linear second-order PDE based on the Hermes library.
-The purpose of modules like this is to provide a higher-level API where the user is not exposed to wesk forms, spaces, solver initialization, and other technical details.
+The purpose of modules like this is to provide a higher-level API where the user is not exposed to weak forms, spaces, solver initialization, and other technical details.
 The module Basic is an open source module whose purpose is to illustrate how modules should be created.